jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Algorithms.UInt64AlgorithmsExtensions.PopCount(thisulong).md

 ### Remarks

-This is an alias for[CountBitsSet(this ulong)](Jcd.BitManipulation.Algorithms.UInt64AlgorithmsExtensions.CountBitsSet(thisulong).md 'Jcd.BitManipulation.Algorithms.UInt64AlgorithmsExtensions.CountBitsSet(this ulong)').
+This is an alias for [CountBitsSet(this ulong)](Jcd.BitManipulation.Algorithms.UInt64AlgorithmsExtensions.CountBitsSet(thisulong).md 'Jcd.BitManipulation.Algorithms.UInt64AlgorithmsExtensions.CountBitsSet(this ulong)').